maxdudko/ai-assistant/README.md

 ```

 - The API (NestJS) will be available at http://localhost:4000
-- The client (Next.js) will be available at http://localhost:3000
+- The WEB (Next.js) will be available at http://localhost:3000
-- The db (PostgreSQL) will be automatically started with data from Docker-compose
+- The DB (PostgreSQL) will be automatically started with data from Docker-compose

 ---